bleacherreport/eslint-plugin-laws-of-the-game/lib/rules/no-unauthorized-global-properties.md

-# Disallow using properties on the `global` object unless they are known-good, or explicitly permitted
+# Disallow the use of arbitrary properties on the `global` object

 This rule checks for the use of properties on the `global` object which are unrecognized.

 It defaults to allowing the set of properties which are in the core JavaScript language.
-It can be configured to additionally allow all properties available in browser context, Node context, or both, and also allows specifying a custom list of properties to allow use of.
+It can be configured to additionally allow all properties available in browser context, Node context, or both, and allows further customization.

 ## Rule Details